Colombia and ELN rebels to restart peace talks

 The ELN was founded in the 1960s by students, union leaders and priests that drew inspiration from Cuba’s revolution.
 The group is believed to have around 4,000 fighters in Colombia and is also present in Venezuela where it runs illegal gold mines and drug trafficking routes.

 Following a 2016 peace deal between the Colombian government and the Revolutionary Armed Forces of Colombia, the ELN became the nation’s largest remaining guerrilla group.
 Since then it has increased its activities in territories that were formerly under FARC control.
-The group is known for staging kidnapping and attacks on oil infrastructure and has been listed as a terrorist organization by the United States and the European Union.
+The group is known for staging kidnappings for ransom and attacks on oil infrastructure and has been listed as a terrorist organization by the United States and the European Union.

-Colombia’s recently elected President Gustavo Petro, has promised to make peace deals with the ELN and several other armed groups in Colombia.
+Colombia’s recently elected President Gustavo Petro is the nation’s first leftist leader and has promised to make peace deals with the ELN and several other armed groups in Colombia.
 He has shifted away from the strategy of the previous government, which suspended talks with the ELN after the rebels refused to stop attacking military targets.

+In a press conference that followed the meeting between both sides, Colombia’s Peace Comissioner Danilo Rueda said that the ELN had shown changes in its behavior which had enabled it to gain the goverment’s trust.
+Rueda said that the rebel group had recently released hostages and scaled back attacks against the Colombian military.

+The ELN did not disclose any details on what it would seek in exchange for laying down its weapons.
+But thecommander, Garcia, hinted that the group was looking for political and economic changes.